-    Student contribution: For funding and student contribution purposes, the Commonwealth government has prescribed bands of disciplinary areas into which individual units may fall.
+Student contribution: For funding and student contribution purposes, the Australian Government has prescribed bands of disciplinary areas into which individual units may fall.
 For Commonwealth-supported places, universities then determine the amount of student contribution applicable to units they offer in each band.
-Current student contribution levels are available at students.acu.edu.au/462680.
+Current student contribution levels are available at https://students.acu.edu.au/590184.

 The level of student contribution for a course of study in a given year is determined on the basis of the units selected and the bands to which those units belong.

 Study mode means the manner in which a course or unit is offered, which may include one or more of several available study modes: